epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/new-date-time-api/java/README.md

 - Open the project `code-refactoring/new-date-time-api/java`.
 - Open the `DateHandler` class.
 - Remove all imports in the `DateHandler` class.
-- Before the class definition, type the following:
+- Add the following import statement to the `DateHandler` class:

     ```java
     import java.time.*;